SimonMoynihan33/Ball-Knowledge-Quiz/README.md

 ## Bugs
 #### Bug 1

-**Cannot get options the options in the containers to show along with question.**
+**Cannot get the options in the containers to show along with question.**

 - Troubleshooting: